 The updates for Windows include an update to Internet Explorer (version 8).
 Last time I installed this update, about two weeks ago, part of UVU's website was incompatible.
 It couldn't show the frames and had other issues on some of the internal pages.
 Has that been fixed?
 If not, I'm afraid there will be many workstations on campus unable to view the university's website as most of them will be updated to the latest version of Internet Explorer as part of the updating process.

-- Response: Internet Explorer has some settings for iFrames that are used within the UVLink portal where this problem occurs.
+Internet Explorer has some settings for iframes that are used within the myUVU portal where this problem occurs.
 Check the compatibility options for I.E. 8 and this problem should be solved.

 We have learned from this issue and are taking many steps to take care of these issues, but there are some things that are beyond our control since the cell phone providers are the ones that deliver the messages and most of the time they go through but sometimes they are delayed or dropped.

 We do not plan on sending any messages during odd hours.
 We will be working on the delay issue all that we can.
 We do not expect to use the emergency part of the system except in the case of a real emergency needing immediate communications and actions.
 We do believe that the benefits of campus safety do outweigh the problems.
 We hope that you will Opt In again and will be a little understanding of some of the problems as we work through them with this new system.